billjuv/XIAO-LoRa-CO2-monitoring/README.md

 ## Overview

 This project monitors CO₂ levels in the incubation and fruiting areas of a mushroom grow operation.
-Two identical sensor units are deployed, each transmitting wirelessly over LoRa to a central gateway.
+At this time, two identical sensor units are deployed, each transmitting wirelessly over LoRa to a central gateway.
+The sensor nodes can be run on battery power and need to be moved outdoors for recalibration, or while determining optimal placement.

 **Why LoRa instead of WiFi?**

-The sensor nodes run on battery power and need to be moved for recalibration.
-LoRa allows untethered placement anywhere in the grow facility without needing WiFi credentials or network infrastructure changes.
+WiFi has it's challanges in the twin metal shipping containers in this operation.
+I want to test the reliability and range of LoRa in this situation and hopefully be ready for future growth.
+Ultimately, I wish to expand this to more remote areas of the farm as well.

 **Why SCD41 instead of the Atlas Scientific EZO-CO₂?**
-The EZO sensors require lab-grade reference gases for recalibration and proved unreliable in this environment.
+The EZO sensors require lab-grade reference gases for recalibration and proved unreliable in this environment (one of two failed and the other EZO-CO2 sensor readings seem considerably lower than expected).
 The SCD41 supports Forced Recalibration (FRC) using outdoor air (~420 ppm), making field recalibration practical with just a short trip outside.

 ### System Architecture